ENQUIRE NOW

 How to select your child’s nursery and primary school is one of the most widely talked about topics amongst parents of certain aged children.
 Everyone has an opinion!
 Listen to them but ultimately do your own research, trust your own instincts and make your own decisions.

-Once you have done your research and submitted your application, you will hopefully be invited to a family interview, or as we call it at Huili Nursery, a ‘getting to know you’ session.
-Where competition for places is high, you do need to be prepared for this but if you have done thorough research in the early stages, you will be in a good position to talk knowledgably, passionately and with conviction about why you would like to join Huili Nursery.
+Once you have done your research and submitted your application, you will hopefully be invited to a family interview, or as we call it at Hiba Nursery, a ‘getting to know you’ session.
+Where competition for places is high, you do need to be prepared for this but if you have done thorough research in the early stages, you will be in a good position to talk knowledgably, passionately and with conviction about why you would like to join Hiba Nursery.
 In my experience, it usually shines through any nerves when a family attends a session well prepared and genuinely excited about the opportunity to join us.
 My tip for these sessions - be yourself and do not be afraid to ask questions, it is a two-way process of getting to know each other.

 I am lucky to spend a lot of time in the nursery and I can tell you that I am greeted at the entrance with a warm sense of responsibility from our guards through to a smiling, welcoming team on reception whereupon I walk into the corridors to feel the industrious buzz of the place – the imagination, creativity and sheer enjoyment shine through.
 The intangible vibe at the nursery should be bottled and saved to revitalise our pupils as they get older, more serious, bogged down in exams and sometime lose sight of the joy of experiencing and discovering new things.
-Naturally, I think that Huili Nursery is an incredibly special place for our youngest children but you should not just listen to me – do your research, pay us a visit and please do contact the admissions team with any questions you may have.
+Naturally, I think that Hiba Nursery is an incredibly special place for our youngest children but you should not just listen to me – do your research, pay us a visit and please do contact the admissions team with any questions you may have.